pomerium/pomerium/docs/docs/config-reference.md

 # Configuration Variables

-Pomerium primarily uses [environmental variables] to set configuration settings.
-If you are coming from kubernetes or docker based deployment this should feel very familiar.
+Pomerium uses [environmental variables] to set configuration settings.
+If you are coming from a kubernetes or docker background this should feel familiar.
 If not, check out the following primers.

 - [Store config in the environment](https://12factor.net/config)
 - [Kubernetes: Environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/)